John Percival Curtis ASHWORTH (1891–1917)

 Around the time the First World War started, John’s mother, Mrs Helen Alexandra Ashworth, moved to Old Headington: she is listed in Kelly’s Directory for 1915/16 and 1916/17 as living at “The Hostel” at 3 St Andrew’s Road (above).
 This was a boarding house before Mrs Ashworth moved in, and although she retained its name, it seems very unlikely that she used it in this way.

-In the First World War John Percival Curtis Ashworth was gazetted as a Second Lieutenant in the 3rd Battalion of the Suffolk Regiment on 9 July 1915, and was mentioned in despatches in January 1917.
-Early in that year he was gazetted temporary Lieutenant in the 7th Battalion, and was killed in action on 28 April 1917 at the age of 25 at Monchy in France in the Battle of Arleux (the second phase of the Battle of Arras).
+Poppy In the First World War John Percival Curtis Ashworth was gazetted as a Second Lieutenant in the 3rd Battalion of the Suffolk Regiment on 9 July 1915, and was mentioned in despatches in January 1917.
+Soon afterwards he was gazetted temporary Lieutenant in the 7th Battalion, and he was killed in action on 28 April 1917 at the age of 25 at Monchy in France in the Battle of Arleux (the second phase of the Battle of Arras).

 Ashworth was posthumously awarded the Military Cross for the following action: